 Recognizing the need for improved infrastructure and more amenities to make the Bralorne area an attractive location for future employees, Avino worked with the Squamish-Lillooet Regional District, St’át’imc Eco-Resources, Bralorne Community Advisory Committee, Bridge River Economic Development Committee, and Thompson Rivers University to develop a plan to rejuvenate the surrounding communities, provide housing options for employees and their families, as well as to protect existing facilities crucial to the community’s future growth.

 The Bralorne Mine Environmental Monitoring Board was created to keep affected St’át’imc and provincial regulators up to date concerning all developments at the mine.
 The board met quarterly to review Annual and Quarterly Environmental Monitoring Reports and was comprised of representatives from T’it’q’et, Xwisten, Tsal’alh, N’Quatqua, BC Ministry of Mines, Ministry of the Environment and Avino / Bralorne.

 Topics of discussion include:

 - Mine Closure and Reclamation / Environmental Remediation

 Water Quality Management

-Avino recognizes the importance of clean water and thriving ecosystems to the St’át’imc way of life and has been working to address legacy issues created over the mining camps long history.
-Water quality related management at Bralorne is focused on two primary areas:
+Avino recognized the importance of clean water and thriving ecosystems to the St’át’imc way of life and worked to address legacy issues created over the mining camps long history.
+Water quality related management at Bralorne was focused on two primary areas: